Nutzzz/GameFinder/README.md

 ## Supported Emulators

 This is a new category of handler for GameCollector.
 They are Windows-only for now.
-These both require you pass the path to the emulator executable.

 - Dolphin
 - MAME